Nephology-Ltd/Terraform/README.md

 # Terraform

+###This repository was made to show examples of using Terraform against Azure and AWS.

 Terraform is an opensource tool from Hashicorp for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 See the Terraform website for more details:

 Website: http://www.terraform.io